Fall Flavors and Fun in Columbia SC

 Get out and enjoy cool mornings, blue skies, and the crunch of falling leaves.
 Harbison State Forest has 18 miles of trails for hiking, walking, or jogging.
 Congaree National Park has 2.4 miles of stroller-friendly and accessible boardwalk.

 The second annual Town of Blythewood Oktoberfest is scheduled in compliance with COVID-19 protocol guidelines so you don’t have to forego the quintessential fall festival experience just because it’s 2020.
 The festival is Saturday October 17 from 10am-10pm at Doko Meadows Park.
-Traditional German polka and oompah bands, Southern rock, biergartens, food trucks, vendors, games, and kids activites offer something for the whole family.
+Traditional German polka and oompah bands, Southern rock, biergartens, food trucks, vendors, games, and kids activities offer something for the whole family.
 Bring your own chair or blanket for seating.
 No coolers.

 Try a Topper